 • Acting as an approval point on final messaging to ensure it’s ready for external use

-• Liaising with PR and corporate communications for additional reviews and/or messaging needs (public/media statements)
+• Liaising with corporate communications for additional reviews and/or messaging needs (public/media statements)

-• Deploying the messaging via collaboration with our PR (media statement), Content Marketing (blog post) and Marketing Operations teams (email response)
+• Deploying the messaging via collaboration with our Content Marketing (blog post) and Marketing Operations teams (email response)

-• Posting final communications materials to slack channels (#team-social-media, #sales, #team-security and #customer-success) for awareness and use.
+• Posting final communications materials to slack channel #customer-support for awareness and use.

 • Support manager on call will manage support team awareness